 Talking to your partner about your mental health

-Knowing when to talk to your partner about any difficulties with your mental health you may have can be a tough call.
-You might not want to bring it up at the start of a relationship because it could be something very personal to you, but you also might not want to wait too long to discuss it in case your partner feels like you have been keeping it from them.
+Knowing when to talk to your partner about difficulties with your mental health can be difficult.
+You might not want to bring it up at the start of a relationship because it could be something very personal to you.
+Equally, you might not want to wait too long to discuss it for fear of your partner feeling like you have been keeping it from them.

 It’s entirely up to you when to discuss it, and when you do, there are a few things to keep in mind.